 Don’t be tempted to choose a tarot course only because it offers certification.
 Contents and quality of its delivery is more important.

 Last but not least, before you rush out to become a “qualified” tarot reader, remind yourself what first drew you to the Tarot.
 Was it

 - the mystery, magic and wonder?

 - the forbidden with that connection to witchcraft and the occult?

 - the unknown and exploration of the unexplained?

-How can you possibly package all that up into a sanitised Tarot “certificate”?
+How can you possibly package all that up into a sanitised tarot “certificate”?
 What next?
-A diploma in divination from Hogwarts?
 Tarot readings that comply with Din ISO 9001 quality control?
 Will the title “Grandmaster of Tarot” not create unrealistic expectations?

 What do clients, who come for readings, really want?
-That you can present a certificate, or perhaps they would prefer to think you’re from gypsy descent and have some kind of paranormal gift?
+That you can present a certificate, or perhaps they would prefer to think you have some kind of psychic gift?

 What are your thoughts on tarot qualifications?
 I’d love to hear from you!